Tuesday, February 17, 2026

 A recent photo of Pablo Soledad, taken earlier this year in January 2025 at the age of 103.

-In February 2021, he suffered a stroke but fought to recover, celebrating his 100th birthday in a rehabilitation centre before moving to aged care.
-In his final years, he survived bouts of pneumonia, COVID-19, and shingles.
+Despite suffering a stroke in February 2021, he worked to recover and went on to celebrate his 100th birthday while in a rehabilitation centre before later moving into aged care.
+In his final years, he survived bouts of pneumonia, COVID-19, and shingles, remaining surrounded by the care and support of his family.

-He is survived by his wife, Henrietta, his sons, and a large extended family, including grandchildren and great-grandchildren.
+Mr Soledad is survived by his wife, Henrietta, his sons, and a large extended family of grandchildren and great-grandchildren.

 George Gregorio